It’s that time of year, when your lush green yard with its immaculately tended landscaping is the scene for fabulous parties and backyard cookouts.

 Nothing ruins a party like a hoard of biting bugs.
-That is why pest prevention should be one of the most important things in your lawn care checklist.

 Before the party, check areas around your property for standing water, including puddles and bird baths, and get rid of the water when possible.
 Water attracts insects that lay their eggs in the standing water.

 If bugs are a big problem on your property, consider hiring a professional to treat your yard before the event.

 7. Clean The Pool